Day 1

 On The Map: Windsor is located 25 miles directly west of the heart of London, along the M4 Motorway.

 The town of Windsor is best known for the impressive Windsor Castle (pictured).
 The castle has a long history - well documented from the 11th century.
 Through subsequent centuries the castle drew a regular royal presence to the town, which in turn insured the prosperity of Windsor, as repeated investment in the castle drew merchants, smiths and craftsmen of all descriptions to the area.
-The castle is currently an official residence of the Queen, and is the largest inhabited castle in the entire world.
+The castle is currently an official residence of the King, and is the largest inhabited castle in the entire world.
 Windsor boasts a wealth of good shopping options - of particular note is the Windsor Royal Shopping Centre located in the Central Train Station.
 Windsor is also home to the largest Legoland in the world, and the only one in Britain.
 World-famous Ascot Racecourse is located in Windsor, and beautiful Savill Garden is also well worth a visit.

 Oxford, South East Region